DitzDev/GoLearn/README.md

 ## Technologies Used

-- **React Native**: A framework for building mobile applications using JavaScript.
+- **React Native**: A framework for building mobile applications "Android" or "IOS" using TypeScript.
-- **Redux**: For managing the application state.
-- **React Navigation**: For navigation between screens within the app.

 ## License